 For about 5 years, Rachel and her husband opened their home to teenagers and young adults in need.
 They were foster parents with Open Home Foundation for about 3 years which had a profound impact on the way Hope Rising Farm was formed.

-Rachel loves walking and enjoying the great outdoors, drawing, vegetable gardening, community church life, a wide range of music, live theatre and a good film!
+Rachel loves walking and enjoying the great outdoors, drawing, vegetable gardening, a wide range of music, live theatre and a good film!

-Steven has a diverse background in business ownership, start-ups, sales and management; with a sincere desire to raise outcomes and the value of organisations.
+Steven has a diverse background in business ownership, start-ups, sales and management; with a sincere desire to raise outcomes and the value of organizations.

-This has led Steven into numerous roles as consultant, advisor and managing director for small and large organisations.
+This has led Steven into numerous roles as consultant, advisor and managing director for small and large organizations.

 The Hope Rising mission statement resonates with Steven’s values and heart for reaching youth and making positive changes in the lives of people and the community at large.

 Andy trained as a Youth Worker and initially worked in this field for about 12 years with a number of youth employment organisations, ranging from local councils, churches, and community groups.

 He has had experience working with unemployed young people, people struggling with substance abuse, and low-income families.